KLAD (AM): Through 2011

 As part of an internal corporate reorganization, New Northwest Broadcasters, Inc., applied to the FCC to transfer the broadcast license for KLAD to New Northwest Broadcasters, LLC.
 The transfer was approved by the FCC on June 22, 2000, and the transaction was consummated on July 31, 2000.

 The station was most recently reassigned the heritage KLAD call sign by the FCC on June 20, 2007.
 With the return to KLAD, the station also returned to its heritage country music format playing nothing but classic country.

 New Northwest Broadcasters encountered financial difficulties and in May 2010 the station group was forced into receivership by order of the Superior Court for King County, Washington.
-More than 30 broadcast licenses were transferred to Revitalization Partners, LLC, acting as general receiver.
+More than 30 broadcast licenses were transferred to Revitalization Partners, LLC, acting as general receivers.
 After overcoming certain legal objections by creditors, a number of the stations were sold to new owners.
 KLAD plus sister stations KAGO, KAGO-FM, KLAD-FM, and KYSF were sold to Basin Mediactive, LLC, in February 2011.
 The sale gained FCC approval on April 7, 2011, and the transaction was formally consummated on May 1, 2011.